Skip to content

 Applicability

-2. These General Terms and Conditions also apply to agreements with Digitalique, for the execution of which third parties must be involved.
+2. These General Terms and Conditions also apply to agreements with Digitalique that require the involvement of third parties for their execution.

-3. The applicability of the Other Party's general terms and conditions is expressly rejected.
+3. The applicability of the Counterparty's general terms and conditions is expressly rejected.

-4. Deviations from the Agreement and General Terms and Conditions are only valid if they have been expressly agreed in writing between the parties.
+4. Deviations from the Agreement and General Terms and Conditions are only valid if explicitly agreed upon in writing between the parties.

 Quotations and/or offers

-1. All quotations and/or offers, unless expressly stated otherwise, are considered non-binding and may be revoked at any time, even if they contain a term for acceptance.
-Offers/quotations may also be revoked by Digitalique in writing immediately after receipt of acceptance, but no later than within two working days, in which case no agreement will have been concluded between the parties.
+1. All quotations and/or offers, unless explicitly stated otherwise, are considered non-binding and may be revoked at any time, even if they include a period for acceptance.
+Offers/quotations may also be revoked in writing by Digitalique immediately upon receipt of acceptance, but no later than within two working days, in which case no agreement shall have been concluded between the parties.

-2. All quotations and/or offers from Digitalique are valid for 30 days, unless otherwise stated.
+2. All quotations and/or offers from Digitalique are valid for 30 days, unless otherwise specified.

-3. Digitalique cannot be held to its quotations and/or offers if, based on reasonableness and fairness and generally accepted standards in society, the Other Party should have understood that the quotation and/or offer, or part thereof, contained an obvious mistake or error.
+3. Digitalique cannot be held to its quotations and/or offers if the Counterparty, based on principles of reasonableness and fairness and prevailing societal views, should have understood that the quotation and/or offer, or a part thereof, contained an obvious error or clerical mistake.

-4. If the acceptance deviates, whether or not on minor points, from the offer included in the quotation and/or proposal, Digitalique is not bound by it.
-The Agreement will then not be concluded in accordance with this deviating acceptance, unless Digitalique indicates otherwise.
+4. Should the acceptance, even on minor points, deviate from the offer presented in the quotation and/or proposal, Digitalique shall not be bound thereby.
+The Agreement shall therefore not be concluded in accordance with such deviating acceptance, unless Digitalique explicitly states otherwise.

 Creation agreement

-1. The Agreement is concluded upon acceptance by the Other Party of Digitalique's quotation and/or offer.
+1. The Agreement is concluded upon the Counterparty's acceptance of Digitalique's quotation and/or offer.

 2. Quotations and/or offers can only be accepted in writing (including by electronic means).
 Digitalique is nevertheless entitled to accept a verbal acceptance as if it had been made in writing.